davezflo/skitch/docs/manual.md

 3. Can you make the pyramid get closer to you?
 Farther away?
 How did you do that?

 ## Actions
-With the basics down, we can now start to look at actions and action sequences.
+With the basics down, we can now start to look at actions and action sequences (states).
 An action allows us to do something with the object we've generated.
 Let's have a look at the changes to the code:

 ```C
 action rotate {